Australian Research Council (ARC) Linkage Projects

 Australian Research Council Linkage projects are collaborative projects between higher education researchers and other parts of the national innovation system, which are undertaken to acquire new knowledge, and which involve risk or innovation.

-The Bureau will engage in an ARC linkage projects where the R&D is deemed to make a significant contribution to Bureau specific functions and has a solid scientific and technological basis.
-The Bureau is currently engaged in a number of ARC linkage projects with a climate and/or water focus, which will contribute new knowledge to support the Bureau's climate and water related activities.
+The Bureau will engage in an ARC linkage project where the R&D is deemed to make a significant contribution to Bureau specific functions and has a solid scientific and technological basis.
+The Bureau is currently engaged in a number of ARC linkage projects with a climate, environment and/or water focus.
+These will contribute new knowledge to support Bureau activities.

 Expand all / Collapse all